art-abdulwadud/phonelands/README.md

 ## Amazon

-All the items on this website template are from Amazon.
+All the cell phone names, images and specs on this website template are from Amazon's best sellers in cell phones' list.
 [Here's the link](https://www.amazon.com/Best-Sellers-Cell-Phones/zgbs/wireless/7072561011)

+## Icons

+All icons on this website are from Icons.
+[Check it out and find all the icons you need](https://icons8.com/icons)

 ### Pages